 - more accurate data on police assaults

-The harsh realities of what police officers endure in the course of protecting the public, and the toll this can exact on their physical and mental wellbeing, are told in the case studies below and in the right-hand menu.
+Officers have come forward from around the country to tell us the harsh realities of what they endure in the course of protecting the public, and the toll this can exact on their physical and mental wellbeing.
+You can read their stories (on the right-hand side) and in video testimonies below.

 Legislation as it stands leaves police officers vulenerable to prosecution any time they engage in pursuit or response drives.
 This is because there are no exemptions that take into account the high level of specialised driver training officers are given.
 All driving standards are measured against that of a non-police trained “competent and careful driver”.